The Leeds Partnership in practice

 - what you can do if your expectations under The Leeds Partnership are not being met.

-- The minutes of the SSF will be made available to all students, either online or on a notice board.
+- The minutes of the SSPF will be made available to all students, either online or on a notice board.

-- Students can find out who their School Representative is by asking the student support staff in their school, or by visiting the LUU website.
+- Students can find out who their School Representative is by asking the student support staff in their school, or by visiting the Leeds University Union website.

-- Students are involved in the preparation and review of annual school action plans through various channels including the SSF and School Taught Student Education Committees, and through informal means such as personal tutorials and student-led focus groups.
+- Students are involved in the preparation and review of annual school action plans through various channels including the SSPF and School Taught Student Education Committees, and through informal means such as academic personal tutorials and student-led focus groups.

 - Student focus groups may also be formed in response to the results of student-led feedback and the National Student Survey.
 These groups can be used to provide input into guidelines for academic feedback.